MegaMosquito/magritte/README.md

 This shows the boot disk of your machine (mounted at `/boot`) and the root of your Linux file system, mounted at `/`.
 It asl shows the USB disk has been given device address `/dev/sda` and the main partition of this disk (of size 1.4TB in the example above) is given the address `/dev/sda1`.
 This partition is not currently mounted as you can tell because nothing appears in the **MOUNTPOINT** column in the listing.

-If only a **disk** shows up under **TYPE**, and not a **prt* then you may need to format this disk before using it.
+If only a **disk** shows up under **TYPE**, and not a **part* then you may need to format this disk before using it.
 There's a recipe for that below.
 Go ahead and format it then start over on this recipe.

 Now let's manually mount it.